Uber: History

 In 2009, Garrett Camp, a co-founder of StumbleUpon, came up with the idea to create Uber to make it easier and cheaper to procure direct transportation.
 Camp and Travis Kalanick had spent $800 hiring a private driver on New Year's Eve, which they deemed excessive, and Camp was also inspired by his difficulty in finding a taxi on a snowy night in Paris.
 The prototype of the mobile app was built by Camp and his friends, Oscar Salazar and Conrad Whelan, with Kalanick as the "mega advisor" to the company.

 In February 2010, Ryan Graves became the first Uber employee; he was named chief executive officer (CEO) in May 2010.
 In December 2010, Kalanick succeeded Graves as CEO and Graves became the chief operating officer.

 Following a beta launch in May 2010, Uber's services and mobile app launched publicly in San Francisco in 2011.
 Originally, the application only allowed users to hail a black luxury car and the price was approximately 1.5 times that of a taxi.
 In 2011, the company changed its name from UberCab to Uber after complaints from San Francisco taxicab operators.
+Kalanick believed that in addition to efficiency, Uber offered elegance because all drivers had fancy black cars.
+He did not feel that regular cars driven by non-professional drivers would be attractive.
+Kalanick and his angel investor Jason Calacanis publicly stated in podcasts that the world's first rideshare company (Wingz) was illegal and would not work.

 The company's early hires included a nuclear physicist, a computational neuroscientist, and a machinery expert who worked on predicting arrival times for Uber's cars more accurately than Google APIs.
 In April 2012, Uber launched a service in Chicago, whereby users were able to request a regular taxi or an Uber driver via its mobile app.

-In July 2012, the company introduced UberX, a cheaper option that allowed drivers to use non-luxury vehicles, including their personal vehicles, subject to a background check, insurance, registration, and vehicle standards.
-By December 2013, the service was operating in 65 cities.
+In July 2012, Uber introduced UberX, a cheaper option that allowed drivers to use non-luxury vehicles, but still subject to having commercial licenses.